nikomatsakis/rustacean-principles/src/how_rust_feels/reliable.md

 Rust code requires exhaustive matching, with explicit `_` cases used to handle additional items.
 This is different from many languages, such as Scala or Ocaml, which make it a runtime panic to elide cases.
 This encorages programmers to consider all the cases, or to be explicit when they consider a case impossible, or when they are choosing not to handle a case for the time being.

+### Cargo's dependency system

+Cargo's dependency system is geared towards reproducible builds.
+Once an application builds, the `Cargo.lock` file ensures that you don't get surprised by new versions of dependencies that you didn't request.

 ### Explicit error handling with `?`

 Rust eschews exceptions in their traditional form, instead